A unit-level small area model with misclassified covariates

 \section{Measurement error small area models}

-Models that are commonly used to derive small area estimators can be classified into two groups: area level models and unit level models.
+Models that are commonly used to derive small area estimators can be classified into two groups: area level models and unit-level models.
 Area level models relate the small area means to area-specific auxiliary variables.
-Such models are essential if unit level data are not available.
-Unit level models relate the unit values of the study variable to unit-specific auxiliary variables with known area means.
-In this paper we focus on unit-level models within a Bayesian framework.
-See \citet{Rao:2015} for an up-to-date review.\\ Suppose there are $m$ areas and let $N_{i}$ be the known population size of area $i$.
+Such models are essential if unit-level data are not available.
+Unit-level models relate the unit values of the study variable to unit-specific auxiliary variables with known area means.
+In this paper we focus on unit-level models within a Bayesian framework \citep[see][for an up-to-date review]{Rao:2015}.\\ Suppose there are $m$ areas and let $N_{i}$ be the known population size of area $i$.
 We denote by $Y_{ij}$ the response of the $j-$th unit in the $i-$th area ($i=1,...,m$; $j=1,...,N_{i}$).
 A random sample of size $n_{i}$ is drawn from the $i-$th area.
-The goal is to predict the small area means $\bar Y_i=\frac{1}{N_i}\sum_{i=1}^{N_i} y_{ij}$, $i=1,\dots, m$, based on the available data.
-To develop reliable estimates, auxiliary information is introduced as covariates. \citet{Ghosh:2006} and \citet{Ghosh:2007} were the first to consider the problem of measurement error in small area models for unit-level data.
-Adopting a superpopulation approach to finite population sampling, they model the response variable $Y$ as
+The goal is to predict the small area means $\Gamma_i=\frac{1}{N_i}\sum_{i=1}^{N_i} Y_{ij}$, $i=1,\dots, m$, based on the available data.
+To develop reliable estimates, auxiliary information is introduced as covariates of a suitable regression model.
+The most common unit-level small area model is the so called nested error linear regression model

+The model is assumed to hold for the population as well as the sample units, e.g. under the hypothesis of no-selection bias. \citet{Ghosh:2006} and \citet{Ghosh:2007} were the first to consider the problem of measurement error in small area models for unit-level data.
+Adopting a superpopulation approach to finite population sampling, and assuming a single auxiliary variable defined at the area level, $x_i$, they model the response variable $Y$ as